 - 14.22 English Heritage has previously submitted an objection to Grainger's planning application in 2012 on the grounds that: "Notwithstanding improvements to the proposed redevelopment, and the need for economic regeneration, the loss of a substantial part of the conservation area and its replacement with a substantial mixed-use development will cause substantial harm to the conservation area and as such requires justification under paragraph 133 NPPF.
 As such, clear and compelling justification that the public benefits that outweigh the harm must be demonstrated.
-In our view, it has not been demonstrated that the wider benefits could not be delivered by a more conservation led scheme which better preserves or enhances the significance of the conservation area."
-English Heritage further recommended that: "In our view, a scheme that seeks to enhance the existing buildings, or their most significant elements, would better sustain and enhance the significance of the conservation area." - 14.23 Haringey Council's own Development Planning Documents include measures on protecting local heritage assets.
-The Tottenham Area Action Plan (AAP), which is one of Haringey Council's Development Planning Documents, contains a specific policy on Conservation and Heritage in the Tottenham area (Policy AAP5).
-It states that:
+In our view, it has not been demonstrated that the wider benefits could not be delivered by a more conservation area."
+English Heritage further recommended that: "In our view, a scheme that seeks to enhance the existing buildings, or their most significant elements, would better sustain and enhance the significance of the conservation area."85 - 14.23 However, the Planning Inspector's report on the CPO notes that, "In the Council's view although the Seven Sisters Market is unique in many ways, and is an asset to the Borough, in its existing form it suffers from serious shortcomings.
+The condition of the building is poor, the layout is cramped, and the entrances lack public visibility."86 It also notes that the new housing, retail space, new market and enhanced public realm would conform with the strategic approach set out in the relevant planning policies.87 - 14.24 Panel members were sympathetic to the idea of maintaining an architectural consistency that provided characterful evocations of the Edwardian period typical of the area.
+Panel members agreed with Mr Ramenah that a restored Wards Corner heritage building would enhance the aesthetic of an area seen to be part of the historic corridor into Tottenham.
+Panel members also felt that retaining the Wards Corner building is important in order to reflect a number of related characterful buildings along Tottenham High Road going northwards and that this would be an attractive architectural statement that would enhance the area and encourage visitor numbers and economic growth.